CMA Fest: CMA Music Festival (since 2004)

 In 2004, the CMA renamed the event to the CMA Music Festival in order to change negative perceptions, embrace the CMA brand, and expand its appeal.
 Also in 2004, the ABC network televised the event as a two-hour special known as CMA Music Festival: Country's Night to Rock.
-The first special, which aired on July 14, 2004, ranked number 16 in viewers, with an estimated 9 million people tuning in.
+The first special, which aired on July 14, 2004, ranked No. 16 in viewers, with an estimated 9 million people tuning in.
 The annual special, re-edited from the three days of events, continues to air on ABC as of the present.

 A new attendance record was set in 2007 with 191,154 fans attending.
 Those in attendance participated in more than 100 hours of concerts, 30 hours of organized autograph signings, family activities, celebrity sports competitions, interactive exhibits, giveaways, games and other activities.
 Over 400 celebrities made appearances at the 2007 CMA Music Festival.
 The name was changed to CMA Fest in 2018.
 The festival went on hiatus in 2020 and 2021 due to the COVID-19 pandemic, but returned in 2022.